foundry-rs/starknet-foundry/CONTRIBUTING.md

 If the change you are introducing is changing or breaking the behavior of any already existing features, make sure to include that information in the pull request description.

+### Pull Request Size

+Try to make your pull request self-contained, only introducing the necessary changes.
+If your feature is complicated, consider splitting the changes into meaningful parts and introducing them as separate pull requests.

+While creating large pull requests usually will not prevent them from being merged, it may significantly increase review time and increase the risk of complicated to resolve merge conflicts.